Rónán Murray

-Rónán Murray (born 5 June 1977 in Dublin, Ireland) is an Irish musician and one of the country's most renowned organists.
-From a musical family, he took his earliest piano lessons from his late father, Ciarán.
-Murray attended Blackrock College, a school for boys in south Dublin, where his musical gifts were further nurtured.
-He was chapel organist during his school days there.
-Subsequent organ studies with the late Peter Sweeney at the Dublin Institute of Technology's Conservatory of Music and Drama were complemented by masterclasses from such leading international organists as James David Christie and Ben van Oosten.
-Positions held by Rónán include organist of St. Stephen's church, Killiney (1989–1991) and assistant organist of the Unitarian church, Dublin (1993–1996).
-Since November 1996, he has been titular organist of St. Joseph's Church Glasthule, Dublin, where he presides over the 1896 George Benson organ, one of the finest instruments in the country.
+Rónán Murray (born 5 June 1977 in Dublin, Ireland) is an Irish organist.
+He attended Blackrock College, a school for boys in south Dublin, where he was chapel organist during his school days.
+He studied organ with Peter Sweeney at the Dublin Institute of Technology's Conservatory of Music and Drama.
+In November 1996 he became titular organist of St. Joseph's Church Glasthule, Dublin.